damca/dotfiles/README.md

 * Setup NVM, RVM, and hub if they exist
 * Set the base16 colorscheme to use for both the terminal (iTerm2) and vim/neovim by exporting the `$THEME` and `$BACKGROUND` environment variables
 * And more...
-* note: I commented out the:[ -z "$TMUX" ] && export TERM=xterm-256color-italic, since I don't want to deal with italics for the time being.

 ### Prompt